 Tip 3• Pagan ritual for those who are non-religious

-Secondly, you are excited to hatch out an amazing plan for your pagan ceremony.
+Secondly, you are excited to hatch out an amazing plan for your spiritual ceremony.
 And as a loving couple, you’ve chosen for a symbolic event based on your idea of a dream wedding.
 So, showing your parents respect and gratitude is important to having a smooth running non-religious ceremony.
 But, remember strict adherence to tradition is a thing of the past.

 Tip 4• Handfasting – get mum & dad onboard

-So, the third step is to get everyone on-board and obtain your legal paperwork before going ahead with your pagan handfasting ritual.
+So, the third step is to get everyone on-board and obtain your legal paperwork before going ahead with your pagan handfasting or spiritual ritual.
 Take them along with some witnesses to the town hall.
 This makes them feel special.
 And the best part is your guests are at the start of your joyous celebrations.
 Above all, you create everlasting memories for you and them.